Skip to content Skip to main navigation Report an accessibility issue

 View the Public Chapter.

-The amended version of SB0817 does not change the state law’s recognition of academic freedom and First Amendment protections, state and federal requirements to train students and employees on nondiscrimination, need to maintain compliance with academic accreditation standards, that classroom instruction is not mandatory training, or that the university’s diversity, equity, and inclusion work can continue.
+The amended version of SB0817 does not change the state law’s recognition of academic freedom and First Amendment protections, state and federal requirements to train students and employees on nondiscrimination, need to maintain compliance with academic accreditation standards, or the acknowledgement that classroom instruction is not mandatory training.
+SB0817 does not prevent the university’s diversity work from continuing.

-University leadership worked to secure and maintain critical exemptions included in the 2022 legislation:
+University leadership has worked to secure and maintain critical exemptions to the law.

 • The legislation recognizes academic freedom and First Amendment rights, particularly freedom of speech.